Ready to sell your business in California for its Asking Price?

-Every business owner wants to get the maximum selling a business value when selling a business.
-Additionally, the steps to sell a business are many and complicated but when a business owner decides they want to sell, the starting point is a business valuation.
+Every business owner wants to get the maximum value when selling a business in California.
+Additionally, the steps to sell a business are numerous and complex, but when a business owner decides they want to sell, the starting point is typically a business valuation.

-Part of the purpose of the valuation is to normalize the performance of the business over the last three or four years so potential buyers can see trends and decide this is a business of interest to them.
-My process is also to approach third-party lenders who typically approve SBA loans to get their take that this is a business they would have an interest in approving an SBA loan.
+Part of the purpose of the valuation is to normalize the business’s performance over the last three or four years, allowing potential buyers to identify trends and determine if this is a business of interest to them.
+My process also involves approaching third-party lenders, who typically approve SBA loans, to gauge their interest in potentially lending to this business through an SBA loan.

-To put the valuation together the necessary documents are the tax returns for the last 3 or 4 years, a current profit and loss statement, and a current Balance Sheet.
+To compile the valuation, the necessary documents include the tax returns for the last 3 or 4 years, a current profit and loss statement, and a current Balance Sheet.
 See the documents needed when selling your business.

-The fact that tax returns are the basis of a business valuation is really important to the seller.
-At the end of the day, the purpose of the tax return is to report the annual sales and expenses to the IRS and pay as little tax as possible.
-When a business owner wants to sell their business, their goal is the exact opposite, that is, to get the highest valuation possible and therefore the highest price from selling their business.
+The fact that tax returns are the basis of a business valuation is significant to the Seller.
+The purpose of the tax return is to report the annual sales and expenses to the IRS and pay as little tax as possible.
+When a business owner wants to sell their business, their goal is to achieve the highest valuation possible, thereby securing the highest price for the sale.

-With this in mind, a qualified business appraiser as part of their valuation process will normalize the performance of the business by recasting the financial statements.
+With this in mind, a qualified business appraiser, as part of their valuation process, will normalize the business’s performance by recasting the financial statements to ensure a more accurate representation of the business’s performance.

 Financial Recast

-Recasting simply means obtaining the SDE or Sellers Discretionary Earnings of the business by adjusting certain items to reflect reality.
+Recasting simply means obtaining the SDE (Sellers’ Discretionary Earnings) of the business by adjusting certain items to reflect the actual financial performance.
 These items include:

 - Any nonrecurring expenses.